 Another question that a retiree may face is whether to cash in all or some of their pension pot.
-This article aims to help anyone who is grappling with these questions and may be considering whether or not to consult a financial adviser.
+This article aims to help anyone who is grappling with these questions and may be considering whether or not to get pension transfer advice from a qualified financial adviser.

 What is a pension?